typegoose/typegoose/github-page/_guides/defaultClasses.md

 class Something extends TimeStamps {} // have your class
 ```

-Note: This only works because `Base` only has types and does not modify anything
+Note: This only works because `Base` only has types and does not modify anything.